-Vyshinsky’s words became murderous reality in the USSR.
+Vyshinsky’s words became murderous reality in the USSR in the late 1930s and '40s.
 The violence swept away both supporters and opponents of Stalin and Stalinism.
 Radek and Rakovsky, former allies of Trotsky who later submitted to Stalin, were killed.
 So, too, was Nikolai Bukharin, one of Bolshevism’s leading theoreticians, a sharp critic of Trotsky and the Left Opposition, and a onetime backer of Stalin.
 Others were murdered in labor camps, the infamous Gulags, or in prisons.
 Among the thousands of victims were the Marxist economic thinker, Isaak Ilich Rubin, and the great historian of the Left and former director of The Marx-Engels Institute, David Ryazanov.
 Isaac Babel, whom Trotsky once termed the “most talented of our younger writers,” confessed to working as a spy and terrorist mastermind for Trotsky.
 The secret police put him to death in January 1940.
 In this period, the Soviet Union was perhaps the most dangerous place in the world for independent-thinking Marxists, an astounding thing to say, given the records of the fascist regimes.
 For their contributions to the butchery, Stalin rewarded Genrikh Yagoda and Nikolai Yezhov, chiefs of the GPU during these years, by having them shot.

 From the Show Trials, ever more outlandish tales about Trotsky were spun.
 The stories relayed by the accused placed him at the center of a massive, worldwide anti-Soviet conspiracy.
 Turning his calls for an anti-Stalin revolution against him, Vyshinsky pilloried Trotsky, the inveterate adversary of fascism, as the master fascist, as the string-puller and puppet-master.
 Besides links to the Gestapo, Soviet investigators claimed to have uncovered Trotsky’s connections to Mussolini, the government of Imperial Japan, and the capitalist democracies.
 Reminiscent of Nazi anti-Semitic theories, “Trotskyism” metamorphosed into a truly demonic apparition during the Show Trials.
 Yet Trotsky fought back vigorously.